responsive web design for Orbus Software

 Core Components of Responsive Web Design

 Designers can create flexible grids that dynamically resize and rearrange content by employing relative units such as percentages, ems, or rems instead of fixed pixels.
-Flexible layouts enable the website to fill the available screen space, maximising the use of the viewport and providing a visually pleasing experience across devices.
+Flexible layouts enable the website to fill the available screen dimensions, maximising the use of the viewport and providing a visually pleasing experience across devices.

 css media queries